aklump/check-pages/documentation/source/cheatsheet.md

   redirect: /location.html
 ```

-## Check Content
+## Does the Page Have Certain Content?

 Once loaded you can also look for things on the page with `find`.
-The most
-simple `find` assertion looks for a substring of text anywhere on the page.
-The
-following two examples are identical assertions.
+The most simple `find` assertion looks for a substring of text anywhere on the page.
+The following two examples are identical assertions.

 ```yaml
 -